-Physical or mineral-based sunscreens do not absorb into the skin like chemical sunscreens.
-They rest on the top layer and make a barrier between us and the sun’s rays.
-They work by reflecting the rays away from the body so as not to penetrate the skin layers.
+Physical or mineral-based sunscreens don’t absorb into the skin like chemical sunscreens.
+They rest on the top layer of your skin, creating a barrier between the sun’s rays.
+They work by reflecting rays away from the body.
 The most common active ingredients that indicate a physical sunscreen are titanium dioxide or zinc oxide.
-You’ve probably seen these ingredients in your makeup, as it is easy to add them to a foundation for sun protection.
+You’ve probably seen these ingredients in your makeup, as it’s easy to add them to a foundation for sun protection.

-- Physical sunscreens are effective immediately, so there is no lag time after applying before you can go into the sun.
+- Physical sunscreens are effective immediately, so there’s no lag time after applying before you can go into the sun

-- It is recommended for sensitive skin types since it is uncommon to react to zinc-based physical sunscreens.
+- It’s recommended for sensitive skin types since it is uncommon to react to zinc-based physical sunscreens

-- Since the sunscreen is not entering through the pores, it likely will not cause breakouts or acne.
+- Since the sunscreen isn’t entering through your pores, it likely won’t cause breakouts or acne

-- They are much friendlier towards our oceans than chemical sunscreens.
+- They’re much friendlier towards our oceans than chemical sunscreens

-- Since they sit on top of the skin, they are not fast-absorbing and can feel heavy.
+- Since they sit on top of the skin, they’re not fast-absorbing and can feel heavy

-- Physical sunscreen does not blend in as evenly as chemical sunscreens.
+- Physical sunscreen doesn’t blend in as evenly as chemical sunscreens

-- Physical sunscreens tend to leave a noticeable white cast on the skin and can often be challenging to apply an even coat; anywhere that is not covered is susceptible to burning.
+- Physical sunscreens tend to leave a noticeable white cast on the skin and can often be challenging to apply evenly; anywhere that isn’t covered is susceptible to burning

-- Though water-resistant brands are available, zinc washes off easily from water and sweat; it is challenging to obtain consistent coverage during a beach day, so more applications are necessary.
+- Though water-resistant brands are available, zinc washes off easily from water and sweat; it’s challenging to obtain consistent coverage during a beach day, so more applications are necessary

 Mattescreen SPF 40